AlexMGarbalyauskas/AlexMGarbalyauskas/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Some philosophers and scientists speculate that our reality might just be a simulation run by advanced beings, making our existence fundamentally artificial.

-### Dublin Hackathon, IRL Web3 Hackathon Winner for Project "Plutus" found in the organization link and down below.
+### Dublin Hackathon, IRL Web3 Hackathon 3rd place Winner for Project "Plutus" found in the organization link and down below.

 -https://github.com/dappswap